loechel/praesentationen/plone-and-python-community.rst

 .. note::

-    Jim Fulton, on that airplane ride back in ’96, asked himself a question: “Could we treat Python objects the same way?
+    Jim Fulton, on that airplane ride back in ’96, asked himself a question:
+    “Could we treat Python objects the same way?"

     If we have a database that allows us to store Python objects (the ZODB),

     And we combine that with objects that can behave like Python dicts,

 ----